EU accuses Google of hurting consumers, competitors in Web search case

 U.S. authorities that looked at Google's business have taken no action.
 Vestager said she was not concerned that that difference in approach weakened her case: "It's a different market," she told Reuters.
 While Google has over 90 percent of the EU search market, it has only two thirds of its home market.

-The Initiative for a Competitive Online Marketplace, an alliance of businesses, applauded the Commission for taking what it called "decisive action to end Google’s years of abusive behaviour in its long-running antitrust case".
+The Initiative for a Competitive Online Marketplace, an alliance of businesses, applauded the Commission for taking what it called "decisive action to end Google’s years of abusive behavior in its long-running antitrust case".

 German Economy Minister Sigmar Gabriel welcomed Vestager's action.
 Germany, backed by major companies in the EU's biggest economy, has been particularly vocal in pressing the Commission to act against Google.